LLluoling/LLluoling.github.io/_pages/about.md

 ## Research Interests

-My research focuses on Natural language processing, especially applications on ﬁnancial texts.
-In particular, I am working on natural language understanding and generation.
+My research focuses on text analysis and news recommendation incorporated with natural language processing and reinforcement learning.

-## Publications
+## Publications & Work in progress

 <ul>{% for post in site.publications reversed %}
   {% include archive-single-cv.html %}